ocaml/ocaml.org/data/tutorials/language/3ds_02_map.md

 Note that `lucky_numbers` remains unchanged.

-### Removing entries from a Map
+### Removing Entries from a Map

-To remove an entry from a map we can use the `remove` function, which takes in a key and a map and returns a new map with the entry associated with that key removed.
+To remove an entry from a map, we can use the `remove` function, which takes in a key and a map and returns a new map with the entry associated with that key removed.

 ```ocaml=
 let new_lucky_numbers = StringMap.(